tafodinho/connect-me/README.md

 ### Prerequisites

-This project is built with Ruby on Rails and Javascript.
+This project is built with Ruby on Rails.
 Before try to run it locally make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/), and [Ruby on Rails](https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm) installed.

 After installing check your ruby version with `ruby -v`